savob/savobajic.ca/content/projects/personal/raccoon.md

 {{< fig src="/images/raccoon-driving-pins.png" caption="The difference in current draw when unused pins are driven low (start and end) compared to them being left floating (middle)." >}}

-Idling at about 1.4&nbsp;mA of draw, meant that the system would last about 10 days.
+Idling at about 1.4&nbsp;mA of draw, meant that the system would last about 10&nbsp;days.
 Still far off the several months I needed, let alone the year I wanted.
 I knew the ATtiny could do better since they advertised a sleep current of only 1.8&nbsp;uA at 1&nbsp;MHz and 1.8&nbsp;V. So I started looking into how to properly disable peripherals and put the microcontroller into sleep modes, rather than just using `delay()`.

 #### Power Management Library